-Future sales of a substantial number of shares of Common Stock in the public market, or the perception that such sales could occur, could adversely affect the prevailing market price of the

-Common Stock and could make it more difficult for the Company to raise funds through a public offering of its equity securities.
-Upon completion of the Offering, there will be \\\\\\\ shares of Common Stock outstanding, including the \\\\\\ Shares issued in the Offering.
-The \\\\\\ Shares offered hereby will be freely tradable without restriction under the Securities Act of 1933, as amended (the "Securities Act"), by persons other than "affiliates" of the Company as defined in Rule 144 under the Securities Act.
-The remaining \\\\\\ shares of Common Stock will be deemed "restricted securities" within
+Future sales of a substantial number of shares of Common Stock in the public market, or the perception that such sales could occur, could adversely affect the prevailing market price of the Common Stock and could make it more difficult for the Company to raise funds through a public offering of its equity securities.
+Upon completion of the Offering, there will be 13,500,000shares of Common Stock outstanding, including the 3,353,000 Shares sold in the Offering.
+The 3,353,000 Shares offered hereby, other than up to 162,500 shares reserved for issuance to directors and employees of the Company and certain other persons (the "Reserved Shares"), will be freely tradable upon completion of the Offering without restriction under the Securities Act of 1933, as amended (the "Securities Act"), by persons other than "affiliates" of the Company as defined in Rule 144 under the Securities Act.
+The remaining 10,147,000 shares of Common Stock will be deemed "Restricted Securities" within the meaning of Rule 144 and, as such, may not be sold in the absence of registration under the Securities Act or an exemption therefrom, including the exemption afforded by Rule 144.